raspberrypilearning/pride-prejudice-zombies/en/step_9.md

 		f.write(text)
 	```

 - If you run the code, and then look in your directory, you should see a new file created called **Zombie.txt**.
-Open it up with any text editor to have a look at the file.
+Have a look at the file by opening it with any text editor.

 - The first paragraph of Chapter 1 should now read:
   **It is a truth universally acknowledged, that a single zombie in possession of a good fortune, must be in want of a zombie.**